Olympics-Stop the clock: Japan awakes to reality of Tokyo Games postponement

 Tuesday's decision came 122 days before the planned opening ceremony at Japan's newly built National Stadium, which was to usher in the 16-day event featuring 11,000 athletes from 206 nations and territories.

-The countdown clock in front of Tokyo Station which had been displaying the number of days until the Games halted and reverted to Wednesday's date and time.
+The clock in front of Tokyo Station, which had been displaying the number of days until the Games, ceased its countdown and reverted to Wednesday's date and time.

+Although 14 major corporations have indicated they would remain in the IOC's global partnership programme despite the delay, local organisers might have some negotiating to do to retain their own Games-specific sponsors.

+Tokyo Gas Co Ltd said it would decide whether to continue sponsorship for another year depending on conditions, including cost.

 ATHLETES DISAPPOINTED, MOSTLY SUPPORTIVE

-Athletes around the world, many struggling to train because of restrictions put in place to contain a virus which has killed more than 17,200 people, expressed disappointment but largely welcomed the decision.
+Athletes around the world, many struggling to train because of restrictions put in place to contain a virus that has killed more than 17,200 people, have expressed disappointment but largely welcomed the decision.

-The rapidity of the move from the position that the Games would go ahead as planned to postponement meant it came out of the blue for some, however.

-"When I learned the Olympics were being postponed, I was honestly surprised," Japanese sport climber Tomoa Narasaki said in an Instagram post.

 Many other questions remain about the re-arranged Games, not least when they will happen after the IOC announcement stated only that they would take place "not before the end of summer 2021".